mathieu-benoit/istio-gatekeeper-demos/docs/demos/demo-kubectl-apply.md

 # Demos with `kubectl apply` commands

-With these demos you will be able to:
+With this demo you will be able to:
 - Deploy an Ingress Gateway
 - Deploy Online Boutique apps
 - Enforce Istio sidecar injection